 Japan has a north-south elongated shape which meant that the way of life differed considerably according to the location of each community.
 This meant that agricultural and organisational systems differed also.
 Hence, locally produced goods had different functions and designs.
 The most important aim, however, was for the handcraft items to be suitable for daily usage in other areas.
 Functionalism was the major characteristic of handcraft goods made in an agricultural society.

-Another aspect of Japanese handcrafts is to be seen in the city’s of Japan.
-In the 18th century Japan had large cities rarely found in other parts of the world.
+Another aspect of Japanese handcrafts is to be seen in the cities of Japan.
+In the eighteenth century, Japan had large cities rarely found in other parts of the world.
 Edo, the political center, had a population of one million, while Osaka and Kyoto had about 350,000 people.
 Moreover, Japan was completely closed to the world for 300 years through the 17th, 18th and 19th centuries, the only exceptions being China, Korea and Holland.
 Because of this the influence from Europe, culturally so different, was small and these large cities developed their own closed culture cr resembling small villages.
 One of the elements of such closed cultures was the development of urban handcrafts to provide the cities with the necessary daily goods.

 Japanese cities were composed of the governing samurai, merchants and craftsmen.
-Of the three major cities Kyoto had a very special character.
+Of the three major cities, Kyoto had a very special character.
 Kyoto had been the capital of Japan since 794 and the presence of the emperor, even after the actual political power had moved to the east, preserved its status as the formal capital.
-For this reason a life centered around the court managed to survive despite many changes in the nation.
+For this reason, a life centered around the court managed to survive despite many changes in the nation.
 The many shrines and temples in Kyoto also have made it the religious center of Japan.

 Court life consisted of a kind of drama resembling its counterparts in Europe.
 The use of beautiful things, elegant manners, witty conversation, gorgeous ceremonies and parades, etc. required a great assortment of different kinds of goods.
 Craftsmen strived to produce even more beautiful and elaborate things in response to this need.
 They aimed for beauty and refinement.

 The Engishiki (a collection of the rules and code of the early Heian period, completed in 927 in 50 volumes) is a historical documentation of the systems of craft production in Kyoto during the 10th century.
-According to this record all production was divided into specialist areas.
+According to this record, all production was divided into specialist areas.
 Workers were paid in rice and salt by the day.
 Working hours varied according to the season, differing in spring and summer when the days are long and in the autumn and winter when days are short.
 Since the daily production requirements were seldom heavy craftsmen were free to pursue perfection in their works.
 For example, in the case of paper production, the raw material, the bark of trees, was collected as a tax from all over the country.
 Most of the paper production was done in Kyoto.
 The amount of paper required at the Kamiyain (paper mill) was 20,000 sheets (20 by 12 inches).
-During the spring and summer 190 sheets were required daily.
+During the spring and summer, 190 sheets were required daily.
 Besides this, set amounts of paper were collected from various areas all over Japan.

-In the case of the production of bronze mirrors it was calculated that the labor of 22 persons (2 for casting, 18 polishing, 2 helping) was required for the production of one seven inch square mirror.
+In the case of the production of bronze mirrors, it was calculated that the labor of 22 persons (2 for casting, 18 polishing, 2 helping) was required for the production of one seven inch square mirror.

 To make an official’s unlined clothing the labor of one and one-third persons was considered necessary.